istio/istio.io/content/en/docs/ambient/usage/networkpolicy/index.md

 Once you have added applications to the ambient mesh, ambient's secure L4 overlay will tunnel traffic between your pods over port 15008.
 Once secured traffic enters the target pod with a destination port of 15008, the traffic will be proxied back to the original destination port.

 However, `NetworkPolicy` is enforced on the host, outside the pod.
 This means that if you have preexisting `NetworkPolicy` in place that, for example, will deny list inbound traffic to an ambient pod on every port but 443, you will have to add an exception to that `NetworkPolicy` for port 15008.
+Sidecar workloads receiving traffic will also need to allow inbound traffic on port 15008 to allow ambient workloads to communicate with them.

 For example, the following `NetworkPolicy` will block incoming {{< gloss >}}HBONE{{< /gloss >}} traffic to `my-app` on port 15008: